 You can learn more about switching broadband by reading our article ‘How to switch broadband provider’.

-If the deal you are on or are switching to is not eligible for an Openreach switch, moving providers becomes slightly more complicated as you will need to contact EE directly.
-This applies to customers getting rid of their internet connection entirely, or switching to a cable or mobile broadband set up.
+If you are moving to a provider not powered by the Openreach network, such as Virgin Media, moving providers becomes slightly more complicated as you will need to contact EE directly.
+This also applies to customers getting rid of their internet connection entirely, or switching to a mobile broadband set up.

 Cancelling EE broadband by phone